Call Today! Free Immediate Response (818) 781-1570

 Reasonable suspicion matters because the exclusionary rule established in the Supreme Court's case Mapp v Ohio generally requires that courts bar evidence that police gained illegally in violation of Fourth and Fourteenth Amendment rights.

 The exclusionary rule has many details and exceptions.
-But if police violated your rights against unreasonable search and seizure by stopping your vehicle without reasonable suspicion justifying the stop, then DUI crime evidence the police gained by making the stop may be inadmissible.
+But suppose police violated your rights against unreasonable search and seizure by stopping your vehicle without reasonable suspicion justifying the stop.
+In that case, DUI crime evidence the police gained by making the stop may be inadmissible.

 Motions to Exclude Illegally Gained Evidence